 Our aim now is to manufacture a tool that can be used early in the patient pathway, ideally by ambulance personnel.

 “If clinical assessments can be made at accident scenes, this will make a big difference later in the patient pathway”, says Brekken.
 “It will help to save lives and prevent potential brain damage.
+The treatment can be as simple as getting a monthly lenses.
 It will also be less expensive to implement because there will be no need to transport patients for costly surgical interventions in operating theatres in order to perform an examination”, he says.

 Tests on Norwegian patients

 In the future, technological and clinical research will be key to the advancement and quality assurance of the technology.